Everything you need to know about our rebrand

 Our research shows that when people understand what we do, they believe in us and want to support the charity (donating, working with us, volunteering, funding us etc).
 And whilst this is positive, if we want to reach and engage with even more people, we first need a brand that everyone can understand.

-This rebrand is about more than just a new name or logo.
-We need a clear, exciting and bold brand strategy that resonates with all our key audiences and stakeholders and rallies their support.
-We also know that our current brand is very challenging for many people and for many reasons – particularly our visual identity.
 We want to create a brand that is accessible to everyone, and that is built on a foundation of accessibility and inclusivity.
 Not just so more diverse audiences engage with us, but so they can benefit from our work, the expertise we provide and can more easily access the information they need to experience the convenience and joy that walking, wheeling and cycling brings.

 Why is Walk Wheel Cycle Trust rebranding now?

-Now more than ever, it is crucial that we diversify our income generation so we can enable even more people to experience the benefits of walking, wheeling and cycling.
 This means we need to look at ways we can inspire more people to join us – volunteer with us, donate to Walk Wheel Cycle Trust and fund our work.
 And a stronger, clearer, emotive and more accessible brand will provide us with the building blocks that we need to achieve this.

 Whilst the rebrand won’t solve all our problems, it will allow us to build the foundations for tackling the challenges that we currently face as a charity.
 These include: